Lyft Sexual Assault Lawsuit: How To File & Lawsuit Updates

 • Collecting and documenting evidence of the assault

-• Writing and submit in-app incident report to Lyft
+• Writing and submitting in-app incident report to Lyft

 • Helping in the process of filing a report with law enforcement if you haven’t already